 Admit it.
-At some point in your career you’ve worked alongside someone who appears to do absolutely nothing all day.
+At some point in your career, you’ve worked alongside someone who appears to do absolutely nothing all day.

 The thing is, the problem is often not the individual.
-It’s a lack of role clarity.
-Sure, sometimes there are people who don’t pull their weight, but poor clarity and communication are an extremely common cause of low trust in the workplace.
+It’s a lack of role clarity, made worse by poor communication.
+This deals a heavy blow to trust in the workplace.

 3 communication breakdowns that generate mistrust